Martyrs (2008 film): Home media

 Wild Side Video released the film on DVD in France in 2009.
-In the United States, Genius Products released the film in both unrated and R-rated DVD editions in April 2009.
-The British distributor Optimum Releasing issued a Blu-ray edition of the film in the United Kingdom the following month in May 2009, and a Canadian Blu-ray followed in 2010 from Entertainment One Films.
+In the United States, Genius Products released the film in both unrated and R-rated DVD editions in early 2009, as part of the Weinstein Company's Dimension Extreme home media label.
+The British distributor Optimum Releasing issued a Blu-ray edition of the film in the United Kingdom in May 2009, and a Canadian Blu-ray followed in 2010 from Entertainment One Films.

 On 16 September 2022, the Australian distributor Umbrella Entertainment released a limited special edition region-free Blu-ray edition as part of their "Beyond Genres" series.

+Reception

+Box office

+Upon its theatrical release in France, Martyrs earned $282,362 during its opening weekend, with a final domestic gross of $723,611.
+It was released theatrically in several other European countries, as well as Australia and South Korea.
+The film's final worldwide gross was $1,149,138.